Orange-OpenSource/pyDcop/docs/implementation/algorithms.rst

 Optionally, you may also

-- implement some predefined utility methods and attributes
+- declare the algorithm's parameters
 - implement some other methods used for some distribution methods